-- To see an example of what a kaiju entry looks like, see the video Go Go Tohoscope! by drewaconclusion
+- To see an example of what we consider a sport entry, see the video below:

 The Video Medley is a chance for editors to have their work shown in a non-competitive environment outside of our main VAST Video Art Contest.
 If you would like to have your Video Art shown in the Video Melody, please follow the rules listed below